 Outdoor innovative facilities

 GAME also develop and refurbish outdoor facilities for street sports in underserved communities.
 The goal is to create safe and inclusive spaces for physical activities and positive communities.
 In the Playmaker Programs the outdoor facilities are grounds for the youth volunteers to lead weekly practices in street sports for local children and youth.
 The same goals goes for GAMES’s entrepreneurship programs like the Danish Platform for Streetsports and the Street Sports Incubator.

-GAME has more than 10 years of experience in building innovative facilities GAME that lowers the threshold for participation.
-In partnership with The Danish Foundation for Culture and Sports Facilities GAME has developed Recommendations on How to Create Inclusive Sports Facilities for Girls and An Insight Into Girls’ Perspective on Sports Facilities and A knowledge and Inspiration Catalogue on Making Sports Facilities More Attractive to Girls.
+GAME has more than 10 years of experience in building innovative facilities that lowers the threshold for participation.
+In partnership with The Danish Foundation for Culture and Sports Facilities, GAME has developed Recommendations on How to Create Inclusive Sports Facilities for Girls, An Insight Into Girls’ Perspective on Sports Facilities and A knowledge and Inspiration Catalogue on Making Sports Facilities More Attractive to Girls.